Environmental Justice Faculty Profiles

 Professor and Associate Dean for Research

 My broad research interests are related to the human dimensions of global change and social studies of science.
 I am particularly interested in understanding: (a) the intersection between development and climate, especially concerning the relationship between anti-poverty programs and risk management (b) the use of technoscientific information, especially seasonal climate (El Nino forecasting) in building adaptive capacity to climate variability and change (drought planning, water management, and agriculture) in the U.S. (Great Lakes) and Latin America (Brazil, Mexico and Chile); (c) the impact of technocratic decisionmaking on issues of democracy and equity; (d) the co-production of science and policy and the role of technocrats as decisionmakers; (e) the role of popular participation in urban environmental policymaking and policymaker/client interactions; (f)U.S.-Mexico border region environmental policymaking especially regarding transboundary water conflict, environmental health, a common use of shared natural resources.

 Teaching and research interests are focused on environmental justice, public opinion and the environment, and influences on environmental policy making.
 A founder of the Environmental Justice Program at the University of Michigan.
 Current research includes understanding the causes of disproportionate environmental burdens in people of color communities and the role that environmental factors play in accounting for racial and socioeconomic disparities in health.

-My research interests include urban agriculture and food security; green jobs; social movement analysis; environmental justice; leisure and natural resource use; poverty; and race, gender, and ethnic relations.
-My current research includes an assessment of the urban food deserts in Michigan and other Midwestern states.
-Other recent research activities have included an analysis of the green jobs sector, and four national studies of racial and gender diversity in the environmental field.
+My research interests include urban agriculture, food access, and food insecurity; institutional diversity; analysis of the composition of the environmental workforce; social movement analysis; environmental justice; leisure and natural resource use; poverty; and race, gender, and ethnic relations.
+My current research includes an assessment of food access in Michigan and other parts of the country.